 Get involved in the community – Get involved in projects or events that give back to the community that helps support and sustain you.

 Don’t wait for the holidays – Although the holidays are a great time to get together and express thankfulness, don’t wait for them.
 Write a card, send a letter, smile at a stranger.
 Be kind.

-Enjoy the holidays–I love the holiday season, yet some of the holiday traditions don’t quite match my family’s moral or ethical beliefs.
-For example part of my family is Native American.
+Make the holidays yours – I love the holiday season, yet some of the holiday traditions don’t quite match my family’s moral or ethical beliefs.
+For example part of my family is Indigenous.
 The image I had been given during my grade school years of Thanksgiving was really screwed up when I started looking at the history of the Indigenous people of America and the colonizers.
 The more clear history I learned the more I wanted to make sure that my daughter had a clear picture of her heritage and could participate where appropriate.
 We set about recreating Thanksgiving to be more appropriate.
 Don’t love Christmas?
 That’s totally okay, but don’t cut out the virtues of the season.
 This might be time with friends or using warming colors to decorate your house for the season.
 Create something meaningful for yourself, let go of what is no longer needed, and put something better in its place.
 Add some fresh flowers or pine boughs to your home.
-I now view the chaos of commercialism around the holidays as the weather–it’s just passing through.
+I now view the chaos of commercialism around the holidays as the weather – it’s just passing through.
 I can choose to participate in it or not, but I refuse to allow it to dampen my ability to embrace the joy that each season or holiday provides.
 Yes, I still give gifts, but they are meaningful to whom I give them to and they are useful and environmentally friendly.
 This year, I gave a lot of socks, wrapped in new tea cloths, because everyone needs socks and kitchen towels, right?